danidanida/booking-form-fe/README.md

 - **Testing Coverage**: Only core flow is tested.
 More edge cases and negative scenarios could be covered.
 - **Error Handling**: More error handling is required.
 - **Inline Styles**: Some components use inline CSS for quick styling.
 - **Accessibility**: Would be nice to go throw app and test it separately in terms of accessibility.
+- **Code Formatting**: No Prettier is set up, so styles and formatting aren’t consistent across files.